Are adders dangerous to dogs?

 If you think your dog has been bitten by an adder, take him to a vet as quickly as possible.
 The sooner your dog sees a vet, the better their chances of making a full recovery.

-- Carry your dog to reduce the spread of venom around your dog’s body.
+- Carry your dog to reduce the spread of the adder’s venom around your dog’s body.

 - Bathe the wound in cold water to help control the swelling.